mlr7/Momentum-Contrast-and-PyTorch-Lightning-for-Self-Supervised-Learning-on-Images/README.md

 ![](img/moco_viz1.png)

+In these notebooks we explore a custom Self-Supervised Learning library in Python (Lightly - https://github.com/lightly-ai/lightly, https://docs.lightly.ai/self-supervised-learning/) and the integration of the Lightly library with PyTorch Lightning.
+PyTorch Lightning is a high-level framework built on top of PyTorch.
+Lightning is designed to abstract away the boilerplate code required for deep learning projects, allowing Lightning users to focus more on the research and less on the underlying engineering complexity.

+Self-supervised learning (SSL) has emerged as a powerful strategy for scaling up the amount of data that can be leveraged for training machine learning models.
+In SSL labels are generated from unlabeled datasets by ingeniously leverages properties of the data itself.
+This facilitates the learning of rich representations without the need for manually annotating datasets.

+Contrastive learning is an SSL approach that teaches a model to distinguish between similar (positive) and dissimilar (negative) pairs of data points.
+It relies on creating embeddings in a way that similar or "positive" pairs are brought closer together, while dissimilar or "negative" pairs are pushed apart in the embedding space.
+This is achieved through a contrastive loss function, such as Noise Contrastive Estimation (NCE) or Triplet Loss.

+Momentum Contrast (MoCo) is a specific instantiation of contrastive learning designed to address the challenge of having a large and consistent set of negative examples.
+MoCo achieves this by maintaining a dynamic dictionary of data samples, using a momentum-updated encoder.
+This strategy allows for a larger and more consistent set of negatives over batches, improving the quality of the learned representations.
+MoCo can be seen as enhancing the scalability and effectiveness of contrastive learning methods.

 # **Momentum Contrast (MoCo) Self-Supervised Learning for Feature Extraction from Images**

 **Momentum Contrast (MoCo)** is a **self-supervised learning** framework that can learn visual representations from unlabeled images.